Olawale29/30daysJavaScript/README.md

 - console.count()
 - console.clear()

-The sub-directory exercise13 comprises exercise1.js, exercise2.js, and exercise3.js files designed for practicing the concepts learned on day13.
+The sub-directory exercises comprises exercise1.js, exercise2.js, and exercise3.js files designed for practicing the concepts learned on day13.